sasansoroushdev/cache_api/README.md

 # cache_api

-very simple Redis-based distributed caching with ASP.NET Core Web API.
+Very simple Redis-based distributed caching with ASP Core Web API.

-install Redis-Server on your system and place connection-string in config file
+Install Redis-Server on your machine and change the connection-string in config file